Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "The word atzeret is derived from atzar, to collect, to store.
 The purpose of this festival is to recapitulate and to store in our memories everything we experienced and gained during the preceding Yamim Tovim [Good Days], so that we will carry out the resolutions we have made, will retain the spiritual elevation we have reached, and will not lose them in the everyday life to which we are about to return" (p.
 95-96).

-The Rabbis also contemplated why on this day -- Shemini Atzeret -- there is no living inside the sukkah required, and no waving of the lulav, two rituals which were prominent during the preceding seven-day festival of Sukkot.
+The rabbis also contemplated why on this day -- Shemini Atzeret -- there is no living inside the sukkah required, and no waving of the lulav -- two rituals which were prominent during the preceding seven-day festival of Tabernacles.
 Finkel goes on to explain:

 "Rabbi Shneur Zalman of Liadi said, Shemini Atzeret is a Yom Tov that is not identified with any specific symbol or mitzvah.
 It is not celebrated with either matzah, shofar, or lulav.
 The reason is that on Shemini Atzeret we reach a stage of TRUE AND PURE JOY, a state of happiness that requires no external symbolic stimuli.
 It is a joy that stems from the depth of man's inner self.
 Sadness and depression are the marks of a person who is distant from his inner core.
 A person who is himself and is in harmony with his inner core is filled with pure joy.